yakout/yakout.github.io/_posts/2026-01-16-shameless-ai.md

 ### The Shame of the Hype

 Hype is a double-edged sword.
 On one hand, it drives innovation and brings resources to new frontiers; on the other, it creates a noise floor that makes it hard to distinguish between progress and vanity.
-Human nature is naturally suspicious of hype—we are hardwired to be afraid of being "sold" something that isn't real.
+Human nature is naturally suspicious of hype, we are hardwired to be afraid of being "sold" something that isn't real.
 It’s a defense mechanism that helps us avoid wasted effort.

 The trick is knowing when to ignore the noise and when that noise is actually a signal that your entire career is being refactored.
-In 2019, I could afford to pass on diving deeper into AI research or the industry because my core interest—distributed systems—was still the primary way the world built software.
+In 2019, I could afford to pass on diving deeper into AI research or the industry because my core interest was still the primary way the world built software.
 But today, the shift toward Agentic AI isn't just another library or a "cool new thing."
 It is a fundamental change in the programmable layer of the world.

 It’s easy to be cynical.
 Every day there's a new "game-changing" repo, another `.ai` domain, and a thousand LinkedIn posts claiming that if you don't use *this specific prompt*, you’re already obsolete.
 The **hype fatigue** is real, and the "shame" associated with jumping on the bandwagon is understandable.

 But here’s the cold truth: <span style='background-color: #000; color: #fff; padding: 0.25em 0.5em;'>you don’t have an option.
 You need to keep up.</span>

 My views aren't based on the hype; they’re based on heavy, daily AI usage throughout 2025.
 After seeing hundreds of real-world implementations and watching how the engineering barrier to entry has evaporated, I’ve realized that the "shame" of using AI is actually just the sound of a profession being refactored in real-time.
-It might just be the "fear" that leads people to become defensive sometimes—and again, this is totally understandable.
+It might just be the "fear" that leads people to become defensive sometimes, and again, this is totally understandable.
 You can't control people's feelings; it's built into our nature.

 ### AI Amplification: The 10x Reality